UKAEA industry projects deliver advances in fusion maintenance and robotics technologies

 UKAEA has completed industry‑led projects that advance fusion robotics, maintenance and inspection, strengthening UK readiness for future fusion power plants.

-UK Atomic Energy Authority (UKAEA) has completed a programme of industry‑led projects that are delivering significant advances in fusion maintenance, inspection and robotic technologies, strengthening the UK’s capability to support the delivery and operation of future fusion power plants.
+UKAEA has completed a programme of industry‑led projects that are delivering significant advances in fusion maintenance, inspection and robotic technologies.
+This strengthens the UK’s capability to support the delivery and operation of future fusion power plants.

-The projects addressed key challenges in fusion plant operability, enabling remote inspection, repair and maintenance in environments characterised by radiation, magnetic fields, restricted access and extreme materials requirements.
+The projects addressed key challenges in fusion power plant operability.
+This involved enabling remote inspection, repair and maintenance in environments characterised by:

 A team of experts standing in front of a Radtest Ltd poster.